ASFHyP3/hyp3/README.md

 - JPL-public

 > [!IMPORTANT]
-> JPL deployments _must_ start with the JPL security environment, but can be migrated to the `JPL-public` one
+> JPL deployments _must_ start with the JPL security environment, but can be migrated to `JPL-public`
 > after they are fully deployed and approved to have a public bucket.

 EDC deployment steps are not fully documented here.